ALTER & DROP Table DDL

 So successful execution of this program should drop the table tut_83 which you can easily check by using DESCRIBE command as shown above.

-That is the tutorial on how to modify and delete a database object using Alter and Drop DDL with Execute Immediate statement of Native Dynamic SQL in Oracle Database.
+That is the tutorial on how to modify and delete a database object using Alter & Drop table DDL with Execute Immediate statement of Native Dynamic SQL in Oracle Database.
 Hope you enjoyed reading it and learnt something new.
 Please do share this blog on your social media with your friends.
+You can also connect with me on my Facebook Page for more interesting insights.
 Thanks & have a great day!